Is San Diego, California Good for Jobs? Salary, Commute and Housing Fit

 A mover should judge San Diego through salary and rent together because one without the other does not explain move sustainability.

-Does commute matter in a San Diego job decision?
+Does commute matter in a job-driven move to San Diego?

-Commute matters in a San Diego job decision because daily travel friction can reshape the effective value of a role quickly.
+Commute matters in a job-driven move to San Diego because daily travel friction can reshape the effective value of a role quickly.

 Can a work-driven move to San Diego fail even with a strong role?